makerdao/mips/MIP44/mip44.md

 -Can use existing MCD collateral type adapter?
 Partially, the standard GemJoin adapter 1 works if you ignore rewards.
 A custom gem join adapter is required to distribute UNI rewards.
 ```

-Here is the issue if we don't allow the join contract to withdraw UNI right now, all uni token will be lost for ever.
+Here is the issue if we don't allow the join contract to withdraw UNI right now, all UNI token will be lost for ever.

-While it is probably less interesting for user than deploying a cropJoin contract, it allows a rapid and effort-less management for makerdao.
+While it is probably less interesting for user than deploying a cropJoin contract, it allows a rapid and effort-less management for MakerDAO.

 My understanding is that both contracts have a different value while the normal uniswap vault can stay up with this join, a new cropjoin for the same pair can be deployed.